Covid 19 coronavirus: Kiwi landlord and his family told they must wait until tenants decide to move out

 "It is not in alignment with the Prime Minister's directions that there will be a recognition to assess unique cases where people like myself are facing great difficulties where a level of equity in decisions need to apply, as opposed to being victimised for being a landlord.

-"The order states only the tenants can decide on when they move out from our property whether it is within the next two months or two years or 10 years, which totally contradicts the Tenancy Act.
+"The order states only the tenants can decide on when they move out from our property.

 "I feel like we have been victimised for being a landlord, of one property."